 What Experts Say — Better Business Bureau, Forbes Magazine

-Chronicle of Philanthropy — The Chronicle ranked Food For The Poor as the largest international relief organization in the United States, and the eighth-largest overall charity in the U.S.
+Chronicle of Philanthropy — The Chronicle ranked Food For The Poor as the largest international relief organization in the United States, and the 10th-largest overall charity in the U.S.

 Better Business Bureau — Food For The Poor meets the Extensive Standards of America’s most experienced charity evaluator, the BBB Wise Giving Alliance.